Himral/-CrackYourPlacement/Day1/DuplicateNuber.md

+# Brute Force :
+---
+Do a linear search for each element
-class Solution
+`class Solution
 {
 public:
     int findDuplicate(vector<int> &nums)
     {
-        // Brute Force : Do a linear search for each element
+        //
         // Better Approach : Use a map to store frequency or a set set<int> s;
         for (int i = 0; i < nums.size(); i++)